TOP

 can book shore excursions on the Internet in advance

-of your cruise by going to your cruise lines' web
+of your cruise by utilizing the cruise lines' web

 your booking ID.
 Have a credit card ready to pay

-piers.
-Prices are all about the same.
+with local vendors.
+All prices are about the same.
 Guests should

 either ROYALCARIBBEAN.COM or CELEBRITYCRUISES.COM to